Frequently Asked Workers’ Compensation Questions

 Do You Have Other Questions?
 Contact Us Today.

 Our law firm provides comprehensive representation for all workers’ compensation claims in New Jersey.
-You can schedule your free initial consultation by calling toll free at 800-724-5346, locally at973-988-1101 or by completing our contact form.
+You can schedule your free initial consultation by calling at 973-988-1101 or by completing our contact form.
 We take all workers’ comp claims on a no-recovery, no-fee basis.

 Se habla español.